marith/SimpleWebSocketServer/README.md

 <br>

 ## <a name="intallation"></a>Installation
-* Download WebsocketServerLibrary.zip
+* Download `WebsocketServerLibrary.zip`
-* Unzip file and add .jar file to your project's build path.
+* Unzip file and add `Websocket.jar` to your project's build path.

 <br>